iordaniskot/missingpets/README.md

 ### Reporting a Missing Pet
 1. Tap "Report Missing Pet" from the main menu
 2. Fill in pet details (name, breed, description)
-3. Add photos of your pet
-4. Set the last known location on the map
+3. Set the last known location on the map
-5. Submit the report
+4. Submit the report

 ### Searching for Found Pets
 1. Tap "Search Found Pets" from the main menu